pryogendra/APP-HamiNavodayaHo/README.md

 HamiNavodayaHo - A Comprehensive Social Media Platform

-HamiNavodayaHo is a feature-rich social media application designed to connect people, facilitate communication, and enable the sharing of moments and events.
-Built with a robust Django backend and a native Android frontend, it offers a seamless and interactive user experience.
-Table of Contents

-    About the Project

-    Features

-    Technologies Used

-    Prerequisites

-    Installation

-        Backend (Django) Setup

-        Frontend (Android) Setup

-    Usage

-    Contributing

-About the Project

 HamiNavodayaHo aims to provide a complete social networking experience, allowing users to create profiles, share updates, engage in real-time conversations, and manage events.
 The application is divided into two main components: a powerful backend API developed with Django, handling data storage, user authentication, and business logic, and a responsive Android application built with Java, providing an intuitive user interface.
 Features